leihuagh/node-mongo-jwt-auth-server/README.md

 3. In terminal go to the location where the installed OpenSSL binaries exist (For example C:\Program Files (x86)\GnuWin32\bin).

-4. Create the Private Key:
+4. Create a Private Key:
 > openssl genrsa -out private_key.pem 512

 If no file was created, check if you have write permissions in the current location.
 You can also change the location of the generated file to something like: